tarynlucia/healthy-games-for-healthy-people-and-healthy-planet/README.md

 - Change mode at any time

-Access and Usage:
-Documentation or user guide
-Development challenges and solutions

 ## Getting Started

 - git remote add [Your name to represent Gerald's Forked Repo on your local machine] [The url for Gerald's Forked Repo]